yretenai/Cethleann/README.md

 # Cethleann

-KTGL Soft Engine data exploration and research, specifically centered around FE: Three Houses, the Atelier series, and Dissidia NT
+KTGL (Soft Engine) data exploration and research

 ## While this library can write and modify files, support is experimental